wongquinn/wongquinn.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I graduated from the School of Materials Science and Engineering, Shandong University with a bachelor’s degree.
 After I found that I was passionate about Aerospace Engineering, I switched my major and received the M.Eng from Nanjing University of Aeronautics and Astronautics.
-Right now, I am pursuing the Ph.D. at Zhejiang University, and my research interest includes optimal guidance and path planning for autonomous vehicles.
+Right now, I am pursuing the Ph.D. at Zhejiang University, advised by Prof. Chen Zheng and Li Jun, and my research interest includes optimal guidance and path planning for autonomous vehicles.

 # 🔥 News
 - *2023.10*: &nbsp;🎉🎉 TBD.